7 Promotion Ideas For Perfume & Fragrance Retailers

 Free samples are a proven way to boost sales in the fragrance industry.
 When customers can try before they buy, they're more likely to purchase full-size bottles of scents they enjoy.

 Department stores and beauty retailers already know this secret.
-They often provide free perfume samples by mail to loyal customers who sign up for their mailing lists.
+They often provide free perfume samples to loyal customers who sign up for their mailing lists.

 Sample-sized bottles give customers a risk-free way to experience your fragrances.
 This removes hesitation about committing to expensive perfumes they haven't smelled before.